FEREAL12/ANSIBLE-DYNAMIC-ASSIGNMENTS/ansible-dynamicassignments.md

 - To test this, update inventory for each environment and run Ansible against each environment.

-Blockers: The playbook was not running and there were errors in the env-vars.yml file.
-With the help of the mentorship team at Darey.io, I incorporated some changes to the env-vars.yml file.
+Blockers: The playbook was not running and I observed some errors in the env-vars.yml file.
 I updated the file with the following code:

 ```yml
 ---